Gabriel Gudmundsson: Club career

+On 28 May 2019, it was announced that Gudmundsson had signed for Dutch club Groningen.
+The length of his contract was not disclosed, and the fee was later estimated to be around SEK 2.5 million (€250,000).

 On 31 August 2021, Gudmundsson signed a five-year contract with French champions Lille.
+The transfer fee was rumoured by Voetbal International to be around €6,000,000, though 10% of Groningen's profit went to former club Halmstads BK.

+On 8 July 2025, after four seasons with Lille, Gudmundsson signed for Premier League club Leeds United on a four-year contract.
+According to various columnists and reporters, the financial details of the transfer include a base fee of €12m (£10.35m).
+His contract includes an annual salary around £3.88m (€4.5m) gross per season.

 International career

 After having represented the Sweden U17, U19, and U21 teams a total of 11 times between 2014 and 2019, Gudmundsson made his full international debut for Sweden on 9 June 2022 in a 2022–23 UEFA Nations League B game against Serbia, replacing Viktor Claesson in the 77th minute of a 0–1 loss.

 Personal life

 Gabriel is the son of former Sweden and Blackburn Rovers player Niklas Gudmundsson.

+Style of play

+Gudmundsson is a left-back but has also played in midfield or as a centre-back.
+Adam Pope from BBC Radio Leeds described him as a "good ball-carrier who takes a few risks, and is quick and athletic".